Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment1.md

 ## Corpus:
 To better understand horror’s evolution, I compiled a corpus of three texts: Dracula, Frankenstein, and Shadows in the Machine, an AI-generated story.
 The first two, drawn from Project Gutenberg, represent the bedrock of Gothic horror.
 “Dracula” is steeped in atmosphere and dread, with its eerie descriptions of the night and its portrayal of an otherworldly creature that feasts on human blood.
 “Frankenstein”, on the other hand, delves into the ethical and emotional consequences of scientific ambition, questioning the limits of human endeavor.
 Both texts are rich with themes of isolation, and the clash between modernity and ancient superstition.
 The wildcard, “Shadows in the Machine”, created through a prompt I fed to ChatGPT, represents a modern reimagining of horror, a genre that has evolved alongside technological advancements.
 It incorporates contemporary digital motifs, such as references to “code,” “static,” and “digital” phenomena, which contrast sharply with the more traditional language and settings of the Gothic classics.
 This juxtaposition allowed me to explore how the conventions of horror are being reinterpreted in the digital age, and whether the same themes of terror and suspense persist when the source is a machine-generated narrative.

+This is the prompt I fed Chat GPT:

 ![Chat Prompt](/assets/images/chatprompt.jpg)